ttyborg/Stranded2/README.md

 The Stranded II source code

 Firstly, I uploaded this here, because of safety purposes.

 Secondly, if anyone have some interest in it, please help with porting this to Linux.
-It needs Blitz 3D to compile, it open source, it also needs to be ported AFAIK.
+It needs Blitz 3D to compile, it is open source, it also needs to be ported AFAIK (it has a Github repo, but I forked it, so you can find it here too).

 ===============================================================
 WTH is that?!